httpyac/httpyac.github.io/docs/guide/variables.md

 ### Host
-If the url starts with / and a variable host is defined the URL of this host will be prepended
+If the url starts with / and a variable host is defined the URL of this host will be pre pended

 @[code http](../../examples/variables/host.http)